alliemeetsfungi/qiime2_amplicon_cleanup/README.md

 ```
 Now all of the code you run will be set to start at this directory and all paths can be defined based on the directories found within this location.<bR>
 ## STEP 2: Importing Sequences Into Qiime2
+Qiime2 uses "Qiime Artifact" files, with a .qza extension, to store large amounts of information in a compressed format.
+In order to use Qiime2, the information recorded in all of your sequence files will need to be imported into a Qiime artifact.
+Additionally, all output files made within Qiime2 will be initially made into Qiime artifacts and will be converted into other formats for visualization and export (explained in detail later on).<br>
 **WARNING:** Importing sequencing files into a Qiime artifact can take anywhere from **2-10 hours** depending on how much processing power your computer has (if running Qiime2 on your local drive) and how large your data set is.<br><br>
 The two approaches outlined below are for importing either (i) paired-end sequences (where you have a foward and reverse read for each sample) or (ii) single-end sequenes (generally only the foward read sequences for each sample) both of which use the Casava 1.8 method.
 This method requires sequences to be demultiplexed and in a specific format that is standard for sequences recieved from the Advanced Studies in Genomics, Proteomics, and Bioinformatics (ASGPB) center at University of Hawaiʻi at Mānoa.
 If your libraries were run outside of the University of Hawaiʻi at Mānoa, you may have to use an alternative importing approach.
 Further details on the formatting specifics required for importing sequences into a Qiime artifact, as well as other methods available can be found [HERE](https://docs.qiime2.org/2024.10/tutorials/importing/).<br><br>
 Regardless of the approach you choose to take to import all of your .fastq.gz sequencing files into a single Qiime artifact there are <ins>two lines of code that should be modified</ins>.
 The first is the <ins>"--input-path"</ins> which should show the path to the folder where your sequencing files are stored.
 The second is the <ins>"--output-path"</ins> line which should contain the path where your want your Qiime2 artifcat to be stored, and what you want it to be named.